-If you're getting an error message on your computer when you try to open a video shot on the GoPro HERO7 or HERO6 Black, it might be because it isn't compatible with the HEVC (H.265) codec used in some of those cameras' video modes.
+If you're getting an error message on your computer when you try to open a video shot on the GoPro HERO9, HERO8, HERO7, or HERO6 Black, it might be because it isn't compatible with the HEVC (H.265) codec used in some of those cameras' video modes.
 Here are some workarounds.

-One of the new features introduced with the GoPro HERO6 Black is a different codec for the high-end video modes.
+Since the HERO7 Black, GoPro has used a new codec for compressing and encoding vides.
 It’s most commonly known as HEVC (for High Efficiency Video Coding) or H.265.
 It’s a newer, better codec, but it’s still not universally compatible in the same way the older H.264 codec is.
-If you’re having trouble opening videos shot on the HERO7 or HERO6 Black, this might be why.
+If you’re having trouble opening videos shot on the HERO8, HERO7, or HERO6 Black, this might be why.

 It’s also worth noting that GoPro videos encoded with the HEVC codec still uses the MP4 video container, so you can’t tell them apart just by looking at the file extension.

 The H.265 codec has been around for a few years now but has only gradually been making its way into wide use.
 Some of the early implementations included FaceTime since the iPhone 6 and Windows 10.

 If you’re using Windows 10 or later or Mac OS X High Sierra, support for HEVC (H.265) is baked right into the operating system, making it available for video editing apps running on those platforms, such as Final Cut Pro X and Premiere Pro.

 But there are still a lot of common devices and software that doesn’t support it yet.
 If you’re not able to open the HEVC files on your computer or device, you have a few options: